It’s okay to play pretend in Drama Club.

 Drama Club

-Drama Club is a place where people contribute and express themselves through production and performance without judgement.
-In Drama Club, people create a comfortable environment for students of all backgrounds to communicate through theatre games, fundraisers, and productions.
-They meet every Monday in room C20.
-Students should join because they do cool things with cool people and create community through production whether that’s designing, acting, or managing.
-Mrs. Pullinger is the Drama Club advisor.
-Asher DeMera said, “I joined so I could find a nice friend group and have people I can go to outside of school.”
+The Drama Club is a space where individuals can contribute and express themselves through production and performance without any judgment.
+It fosters a comfortable environment for students from all backgrounds to connect through theater games, fundraising events, and productions.
+Meetings are held every Monday in room C20.
+Students should consider joining because they engage in exciting activities with fantastic people and build community through production, whether it’s in designing, acting, or management.
+Mrs. Pullinger serves as the Drama Club advisor.
+Asher DeMera added, “I joined to find a supportive friend group and have people I can rely on outside of school.”

 Senate